Homer vs. the Eighteenth Amendment: Production

-The main plot of the episode is based on the Eighteenth Amendment to the United States Constitution, in which alcohol was banned in the United States.
+The main plot of the episode is based on the Eighteenth Amendment to the United States Constitution, which banned alcohol in the United States.
 As The Simpsons has many episodes that have stories and jokes related to alcohol, the writers thought it was strange that they had never done an episode related to Prohibition, and that the idea seemed "perfect."
 The episode features a vast amount of Irish stereotyping at the St. Patrick's Day celebration.
-This was a reference to when Conan O'Brien was a writer for the show and was of Irish descent, and his use of Irish stereotypes.
+The show has a long history of Irish humor; Conan O'Brien, a former writer of Irish descent, made use of Irish stereotypes.
 Various writers were very concerned about Bart getting drunk.
 This was why he drank the beer through a horn, to show that it was only accidental.
 This was a toned-down version of what was in John Swartzwelder's original script.
 Originally Chief Wiggum's first line was "They're either drunk or on the cocaine", but it was deemed too old-fashioned.
 The discovery of "more lines on the parchment" was a simple deus ex machina to get Homer freed and to end the episode.

 When Homer first enters Moe's "Pet Shop", the man that tips his hat to him outside was a background character used in the early seasons.
 The riot at the beginning of the episode was taken from footage from the end of the season 6 episode, "Lisa on Ice", and updated.
 The line "To alcohol!
 The cause of, and solution to, all of life's problems," was originally the act break line at the end of act two, but was moved to the very end of the episode.

 Cultural references

 The episode parodies the series The Untouchables, with the character of Rex Banner based on Robert Stack's portrayal of Eliot Ness, and the voice of the narrator being based on that of Walter Winchell.
 Barney leaving flowers outside the Duff brewery is, according to show runner Josh Weinstein, a reference to people leaving flowers at the grave sites of various Hollywood figures like Rudolph Valentino and Marilyn Monroe.
+In the St. Patrick's Day parade, there's a float carrying "The Drunken Irish Novelists of Springfield"; on it is James Joyce.
 The shot of the diner references Edward Hopper's Nighthawks painting.